-Let’s explore flat tab prongs for engagement rings, including their pros and cons, how they compare to other types of prongs, and whether it’s right for you.
+We’ll explore flat tab prongs for engagement rings, including their pros and cons, how they compare to other types of prongs, and how to decide whether they’re right for you.

 What are Flat Tab Prongs?

-Flat prongs cover a larger surface area of the diamond compared to variations such as V-prongs or rounded edges.
+Flat tab prongs cover a larger surface area of the diamond compared to other variations.

 There are several pros of flat tab prongs that could make it the right choice for your ring.

-Flat tab prongs are less susceptible to this problem because they’re tightly pressed against the diamond without a sharp end.
+Flat tab prongs are less susceptible because they’re tightly pressed against the diamond without a sharp end.

 They’re also considered more secure than other types.
 Any time the prongs experience wear or tear or damage, it can loosen the diamond.